When to fly

 Getting to town from the airport

-Catania-Fontanarossa Airport (CTA) is located 2.7 mile (4.3 km) to the southwest of the city centre.
-It is situated near to the A19 motorway, and you can easily hire a car from within the airport building and drive into the city.
+Those taking a flight to Catania will land at Catania-Fontanarossa Airport (CTA) which is located 2.7 miles (4.3 km) southwest of the city.
+The airport is near the A19 motorway, and you can easily hire a car from within the airport building and drive into the city.
 Public buses and taxis are also available at the airport, transferring passengers to the city centre within 15 minutes.